-In this post, we’ll take a look at what makes a good credit score, why it matters, how you can improve your score, and Visio's credit requirements.
+In this post, we'll take a look at what makes a good credit score, why it matters, how you can improve your score, and credit score for real estate investors, including Visio's credit requirements.

 What Makes a Good Credit Score?

 Credit scores range from 300 to 850.
 Where a person falls on this scale will tell a lender a lot about their financial behavior and risk.
 Generally speaking, a score under 600 is considered bad, and borrowers within this range will have difficulty obtaining a loan.
 740 and above is considered very good and will help you attain the best rates possible.